 There will be four (4) assignments in this course.
 Assignments will vary in nature; for example, they will include online discussion board posts, trainings, or follow-up individual or group work that reflects in-class activities.
-These assignments will each be worth 4.81% of your grade (for a total of 20% of your final grade).
-Assignments are typically due at 11:05pm EST on the day of class, with some exceptions as indicated in this syllabus.
+Assignments will each be worth 1.9% of your grade (for a total of 7.6% of your final grade).
+Assignments are typically due at 5pm EST on the day of class, with some exceptions as indicated in this syllabus.